Although hindsight might be 20/20, when it comes to Italy’s top-visit destinations in 2020, our foresight also is – you guessed it!

-Lake Garda is the largest lake of the country.
-It has been a favourite with visitors to Italy for many years.
+Lake Garda is the largest lake in the country.
+It has been a favorite with visitors to Italy for many years.
 2020 will not be any different.

-Only the stunning views at the Dolomites can make the idyllic setting of the lake even more beautiful.
+Only the stunning views of the Dolomites can make the idyllic setting of the lake even more beautiful.

 You can access the mountain range by entering the northern part of the lake.
 Spend summer days wandering through the charming villages that line the water and taking photos that no filter could match.